 Let’s go into more detail about weak bones in canines.

-With the quantity of activities that canines engage in over the day’s span, it is vital that they have healthy, strong bones for support!
+With the number of activities that canines engage in over the day’s span, it is vital that they have healthy, strong bones for support!
 The canine’s skeletal system is a very critical mechanism for all things jumping, running, catching, and digging, and it’s imperative to improve and monitor the condition of your pup’s bones – particularly with age.

 Closed Fractures: As a canine’s bone is cracked yet his overlying skin stays intact, the area likely will inflame.
 Casts will aid with the process of healing the bone, of which recovery time will range from 5 weeks for younger pups to 12 weeks and up for older ones.
 More severe fractures might need more serious treatment to make sure of correct realignment.